 6 sessions in 7 weeks.
 (This time around, we'll take a week off for the holidays, and to let people catch up!)
 Assignments and presentations from the classes will be available for download once a week.
 We'll have a week to look over the material and do the work.
 The schedule is as follows: Monday Week 1 -The Hidden Layers Monday Week 2 - Details that Work, Details that Clutter Monday Week 3 - Organizing Details Monday Week 4 - A Closer Look, PIece by Piece Monday Week 5 1- Orientalist Dreamscape Monday Week 6 - Putting it All Together

 Is this a self-guided course or is there a cohort or community aspect?

-This course is designed at present to create a community of students all working at the same time and helping each other out.
+This course is designed to create a community of students all working at the same time and helping each other out.
 This is our third time doing it, and it's always been great!

 Where will the community be contained?

-Google+ at this address.
-You will be asked to invite yourself when you sign up.
+Google+ at https://plus.google.com/ .
+You will be given an invite when you sign up.

 How much input will Justine have each session?

-I answer every post in detail, and plan to be involved as much as needed, probably an hour a day, plus at the premium rate, I will work with each person one-one-one for one hour.
+I answer every post in detail, and plan to be involved more as needed, probably an hour a day, plus at the premium rate, I will work with each person one-one-one for one hour.

 What materials will I need?